Women in ancient Rome: Childhood and education

-Children of both genders learned to behave socially by attending dinner parties or other, less elitist events.
+Children of both sexes learned to behave socially by attending dinner parties or other, less elitist events.
 Both genders participated in religious festivals; for example, at the Secular Games of 17 BC, the Carmen Saeculare was sung by a choir of girls and boys.
 Children were made into virtuous adults through scholastic means, with curriculum, language, literature, and philosophy teaching moral precepts.
 Children of the elite were taught Greek as well as Latin from an early age.
 Among the upper classes, women seem to have been well-educated, some highly so, and were sometimes praised by the male historians for their learning and cultivation.
 Some women became socially prominent, and even relatively independent.
 Cornelia Metella, the young wife of Pompey the Great at the time of his death, was distinguished for her musicianship and her knowledge of geometry, literature, and philosophy.
 This degree of learning indicates formal preparation; however, among the lower classes education was limited and strongly geared towards the course of marriage, and performing the tasks of the female within the household.
 Elite families poured money into their daughters' literary and virtue training to equip them with skills that would appeal to prospective husbands.
-Epictetus suggests that at the age of 14, girls were considered to be on the brink of womanhood and beginning to understand the inevitability of their future role as wives.
+Epictetus suggests that at the age of 14 girls were considered to be on the brink of womanhood and beginning to understand the inevitability of their future role as wives.
 They learned modesty through explicit instruction and upbringing.

 The lives of boys and girls began to diverge dramatically after they formally came of age, and memorials to women recognize their domestic qualities far more often than intellectual achievements.
 The skills a Roman matron needed to run a household required training, and mothers probably passed on their knowledge to their daughters in a manner appropriate to their station in life, given the emphasis in Roman society on traditionalism.
 Virginity and sexual purity were culturally valued qualities considered vital for the stability of both family and state.
 The rape of an unmarried girl posed a threat to her reputation and marriageability, and the penalty of death was sometimes imposed on the unchaste daughter.
 The Emperor Augustus introduced marriage legislation, the Lex Papia Poppaea, which rewarded marriage and childbearing.
 The legislation also imposed penalties on young persons who failed to marry and on those who committed adultery.
 Therefore, marriage and childbearing was made law between the ages of twenty-five and sixty for men, and twenty and fifty for women.